WHY A WESTON SCHOLARSHIP?

 Be sure to check out our current Student Fine Print Program.
 These student photographs were made under the tutelage of Kim Weston.

-Students must be enrolled in a Monterey County high school, college, or university during the 2012/2013 school year.
+Students must be enrolled in a Monterey County high school, college, or university during the competition that ends at the award ceremony in May of any given year.
 Students may be full time or part time and proof of registration is required.
-Previous 1st place or Julian P. Graham Award ($1000) winners are not eligible to win these awards again in subsequent years.
-They are eligible for all other award categories.
+Previous 1st place or Julian P. Graham Award/Reed Farrington ($1000) winners are not eligible to win these awards again in subsequent years.
+They are, however, eligible for all other award categories.

 Please remember presentation of your work is very important and can influence the judging.
 To be able to judge the portfolios fairly, all entries must by mounted on white mat board only.
 Black, or other colored mats, will not be accepted.
 Mat boards must all be the same size.